 Let me return to the beginning of this lecture.
 What subject did I choose as a student, and was it the right choice?
-My general view of taking decisions is quite unlike the paradigm in decision theory of choosing optimal actions given one's present expectations.
-The latter perspective is too passive.
-In my own life, decisions have turned out to be good, not because of superior a priori reasoning, but because I made them good afterwards by committing to the actions that I had taken.
-This view is also true for choosing logic.
+My general view of decision is quite unlike the paradigm in decision theory of choosing optimal actions given one's present expectations.
+This is too passive.
+In my own life, decisions turned out to be good, not because of superior a priori reasoning, but because I made them good afterwards by committing to the actions that I had taken.
+This is also true for choosing logic.